Copyright © University of Cambridge. All rights reserved.

 Show the interactivity, or draw a nine-point circle on the board.
 Invite them each to imagine a triangle on this circle.
 How would they describe their triangle to someone else?
 Let the class offer some suggestions e.g. by numbering the dots and describing a triangle by the numbers at its vertices, and then return to the problem of the number of different triangles.
 Discuss ways in which they

 will be able to keep track of the triangles and how they will know they have them all.
 Some children may wish to draw triangles in a particular order, for example those with a side of 1 first (i.e. adjacent pegs joined), then 2 etc. Others may feel happy just to list the triangles as numbers.
-This sheet of blank nine-point circles
+This sheet of blank

+nine-point circles may be useful.
 Encourage children to work in small groups to find the total number.

 Bring them together to share findings and systems, using the interactivity to aid visualisation.